umarhassan-mitodl/11.409-spring-2020/content/pages/syllabus.md

 Audience
 --------

-This elective course is primarily aimed at master's and doctoral students in {{% resource_link "517bb982-da12-4cf7-b382-0a5d728e9761" "DUSP" %}}, Political Science, {{% resource_link "747a132d-c95f-4e48-989d-b22b8b1ee240" "SHASS" %}}, and the Sloan School (and is open to cross-registrants from Cambridge/Boston area universities).
+This elective course is primarily aimed at master's and doctoral students in [DUSP](https://dusp.mit.edu/), Political Science, [SHASS](https://shass.mit.edu/), and the Sloan School (and is open to cross-registrants from Cambridge/Boston area universities).
 Undergraduate students are also welcome (with the permission of the instructor).
 The themes covered in the course are intended to help students who are preparing for theses, first/second year papers and dissertations to generate research questions that are both theoretically well-grounded and have real-world manifestations.

 Course Materials
 ----------------